If you desire business prosperity and success, you will benefit greatly from understanding and implementing the tenets of the law of attraction.

-Why, for example, if you have two companies that are fairly-equal in product type, function, and outcome; why does one receive wildly enthusiastic and raving reviews and the other is relegated to the pile of also-rans?
+Why, for example, if you have two companies that are fairly-equal in product type, function, and outcome, why does one receive wildly enthusiastic and raving reviews, and the other is relegated to the pile of also-rans?
 What is the motivation for having someone [the consumer] be immensely devoted and dedicated to product A versus product B?

 In this case, “why” is not just a question; “why” is the answer you seek.
 You need to figure out your patients’ “why.”

 I know, that last statement sounds a bit amorphous and cryptic.
-Maybe these illustrations will help you bit.
+Maybe these illustrations will help you a bit.